 Craig Moussin has been the University Ombudsperson at DePaul since 2001.
 He received a BS from Johns Hopkins University, a JD from the University of Illinois, Urbana-Champaign, and an M Div from Chicago Theological Seminary.
 He joined the College of Law faculty in 1990, and served as the Executive Director of the Center for Church/State Studies until 2001, Acting Director until 2003, and co-director from 2004--2007.
 Moussin co-founded and continues to participate in the Center’s Interfaith Family Mediation Program.
-He has taught in DePaul’s School for New Learning, the Religious Studies Department, and the Peace, Justice and Conflict Studies program.
+He has taught in DePaul’s School of Continuing and Professional Studies, the Religious Studies Department, and the Peace, Justice and Conflict Studies program.
 He has also taught Immigration Law and Policy as an adjunct law professor at the University of Illinois College of Law.

 Prior to DePaul, he began practicing labor law at Seyfarth, Shaw, Fairweather & Geraldson in 1978.
 In 1984, Moussin founded and directed the Midwest Immigrant Rights Center, a provider of legal assistance to refugees which has since become the National Immigrant Justice Center.
 He also directed legal services for Travelers & Immigrants Aid between 1986 and 1990.
 The United Church of Christ ordained him in 1989.
 At that time, Wellington Avenue U.C.C. called him as an Associate Pastor.
 He was a founding co-pastor of the DePaul Ecumenical Gathering (1996-2001).
 Moussin serves as a Life Trustee of the Chicago Theological Seminary.
 In addition, he is a member of the Leadership Council of the National Immigrant Justice Center, a member of the Leadership Council of the Marjorie Kovler Center for Survivors of Torture, President of the Board of the Eco-Justice Collaborative, and a former President and Board member of the Immigration Project of downstate Illinois.
 Moussin is a current member of the ABA Dispute Resolution Section Ombuds Committee.